USS GONZALEZ DDG 66

-June 6, The guided-missile destroyer pulled to Souda Bay, Crete, Greece, for a routine port call.
-Another visit to Souda Bay on July 25.
+June 6, The guided-missile destroyer pulled into Souda Bay, Crete, Greece, for a routine port call; Another visit to Souda Bay on July 25.

 August 18, USS Gonzalez returned to Norfolk after a six-month deployment in the 6th Fleet AoR.
 The ship also made port calls to Rota, Spain; Aksaz, Turkey; Trieste and Taranto, Italy.

 October 3, The Gonzalez arrived in Moorehead City, N.C., after a two day Tiger Cruise, to participate in a 22nd annual Seafood Festival.